Basic and Diluted EPS

 Financial instruments that are potentially convertible into common stock could dilute or decrease EPS due to an increase in ordinary shares after conversion.
 The EPS that results from the conversion of all dilutive financial instruments is called diluted EPS.

 Basic EPS describes EPS that does not involve the conversion of dilutive financial instruments.
-It is calculated using the reported earnings available to common shareholders of a company and the weighted average number of outstanding shares.
+It is calculated using the reported earnings available to a company’s common shareholders and the weighted average number of outstanding shares.

 Companies are required to report both basic and diluted EPS.